How To Help Hair Loss

 The good news is that it will usually return when you’re back on a healthy diet.

-You might want to check your every day diet as you can also lose hair if you’re getting too much vitamin A or not enough protein.
+You might want to check what you routinely eat too as you can also lose hair if you’re getting too much vitamin A or not enough protein.

 9 Check your hairstyle because so many styles can affect your scalp.
 Wearing tight ponytails can irritate your scalp and cause hair to fall out and the same goes for using tight rollers.